juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 * Added a hook to provide Akismet-specific privacy information for a site's privacy policy.
 * Added tools to control the display of a privacy related notice under comment forms.
 * Fixed HTML in activation failure message to close META and HEAD tag properly.
-* Fixed a bug that would sometimes prevent Akismet from being correctly auto-configured.
+* Fixed a bug that would sometimes prEvent Akismet from being correctly auto-configured.

 = 4.0.3 =
 *Release Date - 19 February 2018*